 The LODA program also provides health insurance benefits.
-Prior to July 1, 2017, these benefits were managed through the various employer plans and maintained the benefits that existed prior to the employee's death or disability.
-These premiums were reimbursed to the employer by the LODA program.
-Beginning July 1, 2017, the health insurance benefits are managed through the Virginia Department of Human Resource Management (DHRM).
-The health benefits are modeled after the State Employee Health Benefits Program plans and provide consistent, premium-free continued health plan coverage for LODA-eligible disabled individuals, survivors and family members.
-Individuals receiving the health insurance benefits must continue to meet eligibility requirements as defined by the LODA.
+The health benefits are modeled after the State Employee Health Benefit Program plans and provide consistent, premium-free continued health plan coverage for LODA-eligible disabled individuals, survivors and family members.

 The contribution requirements for the LODA Program are governed by §9.1-400.1 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies by the Virginia General Assembly.
-Each employer's contractually required employer contribution rate for the LODA Program for the year ended June 30, 2022 was \$722.55 per covered full-time-equivalent employee.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019 and represents the pay-as-you-go funding rate and not the full actuarial cost of the benefits under the program.
+Each employer's contractually required employer contribution rate for the LODA Program for the year ended June 30, 2023 was \$681.84 per covered full-time-equivalent employee.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021 and represents the pay-as-you-go funding rate and not the full actuarial cost of the benefits under the program.
 The actuarially determined pay-as-you-go rate was expected to finance the costs and related expenses of benefits payable during the year.
-Contributions to the LODA Program from the entity were \$8,671 and \$5,738 for the years ended June 30, 2022 and June 30, 2021, respectively.
+Contributions to the LODA Program from the entity were \$9,546 and \$8,671 for the years ended June 30, 2023 and June 30, 2022, respectively.